AdetayoMathew/Adetayo_Mathew.github.io/README.md

 ## Data cleaning
-- What do we expect the clean data to look like?
-(What should it contain?
-What contraints should we apply to it?)

-The aim is to refine our dataset to ensure it is structured and ready for analysis.

-The cleaned data should meet the following criteria and constraints:

 - Only relevant columns should be retained.
 - All data types should be appropriate for the contents of each column.